fanweng/cpp-programming/knowledge-base/STL/README.md

 std::stack<int, std::deque<int>> s3;
 ```

+### Associative Containers

 #### `set`

-*Set* has no duplicate elements, maintaining the elements sorted internally so it's not necessary to call `sort()` method again and again after adding a new element.
+*Set* has no duplicate elements, maintaining the elements sorted internally so it's not necessary to call `sort()` method again and again after adding a new element (thus, access time is logarithmic `O(log(n))`).
 It's ordered by key, that is for a user-defined class, it must supply with an overloaded `operator<` for comparison.
 All iterators are available but they invalidate when corresponding element is deleted.

 No concept of **front** or **back**.